Hamburger Flugzeugbau: Early years

 In June 1933 the Blohm brothers appointed their brother-in-law and fellow B&V director Dipl-Ing Max Andreae and experienced aviator Robert Schröck to the board.
 Schröck recruited designer Reinhold Mewes away from Heinkel, and with four other designers, on 1 July they began work.
-The Hamburger Flugzeugbau GmBH officially came into being on 4 July.
+The Hamburger Flugzeugbau GmbH officially came into being on 4 July.

 The company offices at first occupied the top floor of the B&V administrative headquarters in the Steinwerder quarter of Hamburg, with manufacturing carried out in the under-utilised shipbuilding works.
 Meanwhile an inland airfield and final assembly building for landplanes were begun a few miles away at Wenzendorf Aircraft Factory, opened in 1935.

 During this period the ruling Nazi party was massively increasing the interwar German re-armament program which included the complete overhaul of the aircraft industry.
 In particular, the Nazis wanted the technical capacities to quickly build large numbers of warplanes for the new Luftwaffe.
 As a result, the company took on subcontract manufacture of Junkers Ju 52 subassemblies, thus gaining valuable experience in the manufacture of all-metal aircraft.
 The bulk of the company's output would eventually turn out to be contract manufacturing of this kind, including many thousands of aircraft each for Dornier, Focke-Wulf, Heinkel, Junkers, and Messerschmitt.

 The company's own designs were designated with the official RLM company code "Ha".
 The first to be built was the Ha 135.
 Mewes was unfamiliar with advanced techniques such as all-metal construction and designed a conventional biplane with fabric covering.
 The Blohm Brothers had wanted a more radically advanced approach and, unhappy with Mewes, sought the advice of the Reichsluftfahrtministerium (RLM).
 On their recommendation the company offered the job of Chief Designer to Richard Vogt, who was then occupying that same position at Kawasaki in Japan and was experienced in all-metal construction.
 Vogt accepted and arrived during late autumn, while the Ha 135 was still under construction.
 For a while the company maintained two design teams in separate offices.

-The Ha 135 took off on its first fight on 28 April 1934.
+The Ha 135 took off on its first flight on 28 April 1934.
 However it failed to attract any orders and Mewes and his team soon left the company.

 Vogt proved highly innovative and many of his designs would have unusual features, from the very first incorporating a tubular steel wing main spar which also doubled as the fuel tank.
 He oversaw all the remaining types, until the company's closure in 1945.

 In May 1934 Vogt's team was joined by Hans Amtmann, coming like Mewes from Heinkel and bringing to the team his experience of large flying boats.
-Amtmann made a good impression and was soon appointed Head of Preliminary Design.
+Amtmann was soon appointed Head of Preliminary Design.
 Other members included Richard Schubert as Head of Aerodynamics and George Haag as head of wing design.